-Are you saving up money for your very first-ever ukulele?
-You’re probably thinking your local music store is the best bet.
-However, there are some things you should consider before you go spending cash on your first instruments.
+Are you saving up money for your very first ukulele?
+You might assume that your local music store is the best bet.
+But there are some things you should consider before you spend your hard-earned income on a musical instrument.

 #1: The Size of Your Ukulele

 First, you need to know which particular ukulele size that is right for you.
 Although the Soprano is one of the most popular body types, you would do well to get acquainted with the different sizes available.

 Even tenor and concert-sized ukuleles are easy to handle for those with small hands.
 And if you have bigger hands, you should certainly consider a bigger sized ukulele too.

 Once you’ve figured out the perfect size, it’s time to consider the price.
 We believe it’s essential that your budget fits the level of performance you require.

 For instance, if you’re a complete beginner or a hobbyist and don’t intend to practice and perform all the time, we don’t suggest buying a high-priced instrument.
 A suitable entry-level soprano ukulele can easily be found in the $25 to $125 range.

 The one thing we suggest avoiding is spending money you don’t have.
 Don’t go into debt for musical gear!

 There are basically two types of ukuleles.
 There’s acoustic and acoustic-electric.
 An acoustic ukulele is just as it sounds.
 It’s a standard ukulele with nice projection.
 An electric-acoustic ukulele, on the other hand, has built-in electronics.
 And that means your uke can be plugged into an amplifier or PA system.
 That said, acoustic-electric ukes usually have solid projection without being plugged in.
 And that means they’re more versatile.